j6k4m8/goosepaper/README.md

 ## may i use this to browse twitter?

 yes you may! you can add a list of usernames to the feed generator and it will make a print-ready version of twitter. this is helpful for when you are on twitter on your laptop but wish you had Other Twitter as well, in print form.

+# You May Also Like...

+-   [remailable](https://github.com/j6k4m8/remailable): Email PDF documents to your reMarkable tablet